rwebster85/download-now-woocommerce/pro-readme.txt

 == Changelog ==

+= 1.0.4 - 9/1/2018 =
+* New option: Show free download history on the user's WooCommerce account page
+* Extra styling options for the email capture message text editor

 = 1.0.3 - 7/1/2018 =
 * Changed shortcode logic to improve support with some themes
 * Cleaned up depreciated WooCommerce Membership functions